Meistersaal

 The Meistersaal is a historic concert hall in Berlin, Germany.
 Built in 1910 as a chamber music concert hall, the building today enjoys protected building status.
 It is located in Berlin-Mitte near Potsdamer Platz.
 Its major claim to fame stems from the times when it was Studio 2 of Hansa Tonstudio.
 Since the 1990s, the Meistersaal has found use as a location for all manner of events.

 History

 1910–1913: Foundation

-In 1910 the Real Estate Association of Berlin and its Suburbs – which later became the Guild of Maisons – bought the plot of land on the Köthener Straße 38, with the view to building there a head office for the association.
-After three years of construction the building was completed with offices for the association together with some solicitors' offices as well as a bookshop and was officially opened by the association’s chairman, Otto Heuer, in October 1913.
+In 1910 the Real Estate Association of Berlin and its Suburbs – which later became the Guild of Maisons – bought the plot of land on the Köthener Straße 38, with the intent of building the association's head office on the site.
+After three years of construction the building was completed with offices for the association together with some solicitors' offices as well as a bookshop.
+It was officially opened by the association’s chairman, Otto Heuer, in October 1913.
 Even in its early days many small meetings and concerts were held within its 266 m2 chamber music room located at the building's centre.
 The name Meistersaal was first coined as part of the invitation for tender for the project.
 The room found further use as the venue for the graduation ceremonies of the newly qualified guildsmen.